TeaZea/Data-Cleaning-Examples/Mock SAS Data Cleaning/README.md

 ![Formating variables](https://github.com/TeaZea/Data-Cleaning-Examples/blob/main/Mock%20SAS%20Data%20Cleaning/SAS%20Data%20Clean%20README%20Pics/FormatVariables.jpg)

 Formatting is necessary as both SAS and Excel use different integers to [represent different dates within their code](https://support.sas.com/resources/papers/proceedings/proceedings/sugi29/068-29.pdf).
 SAS date formats can only convert values that are integers.
-Since SAS input the _po_date_ and _po_eta_ as chars by default, we need to create a dummy variable with the format we want the data to take.
-Then use **_INPUT()_** to convert chars into int as we move them to our new variable.
+Since SAS wants to input the _po_date_ and _po_eta_ as chars by default, we need to create a dummy variable with the format we want the data to take.
+Then use **_INPUT()_** to convert chars into ints as we move them to our new variable (which will then automatically inherit it's format).
 We then drop the old variable to clean up our table.

 ![New columns](https://github.com/TeaZea/Data-Cleaning-Examples/blob/main/Mock%20SAS%20Data%20Cleaning/SAS%20Data%20Clean%20README%20Pics/NewVariables.jpg)

-Dropping unnecessary columns, labeling ones we need, and sorting the data by PO numbers put the finishing touches on the report.
+Finally dropping unnecessary columns, labeling ones that are needed, and sorting the data by PO numbers put the finishing touches on the report.

 ![Mock Report](https://github.com/TeaZea/Data-Cleaning-Examples/blob/main/Mock%20SAS%20Data%20Cleaning/SAS%20Data%20Clean%20README%20Pics/MockReport.jpg)